jakubBone/Client-Server-Application/README.md

 ## Additional Information
-Logging: The application uses the Log4j2 library for logging.

-JSON Handling: The Gson library is used for JSON conversion of data between the client and server.

-Unit Testing: The project includes JUnit tests for key components to ensure code quality and functionality.
+PostgreSQL: Database used for storing user and email data.

+Gson: Library used for JSON parsing.

+Log4j2: Logging framework for tracking application behavior.

+JUnit & Mockito: Libraries used for unit testing and mocking dependencies.

-Database Integration: The application uses JOOQ for interacting with the database, enabling efficient and typesafe SQL query construction and execution.
+JOOQ: Used for typesafe SQL query construction and execution.

+BCrypt: Used for securely hashing user passwords.